gemgento/rails_script/README.md

     $ rails g rails_script:install

 After the generator finishes, you will be prompted to add helper call to your application layout.
-The generated code is responsible for initializing and call the action specific JavaScript.
+The generated code is responsible for initializing and calling the action specific JavaScript.
 This helper shouyld be called before the closing body tag.

 ```
 <%= include_rails_script %>